 Together, these four elements form what is called a “negligence” action, meaning that an injured party (the plaintiff) will sue the at fault party (the defendant) due to their legal negligence.
 Although there are other legal theories under which you may be able to recover for your injuries, negligence actions are, by far, the most common in Missouri law.

-The complexities of pursuing a personal injury action in Missouri, and the important time considerations at play, mean that contacting an experienced, local Missouri personal injury attorney who specializes in the manner of incident you’ve encountered is absolutely essential in preserving your legal rights, and in obtaining maximum recovery for your injuries.
+The complexities of pursuing a personal injury action in Missouri, and the important time considerations at play, mean that contacting an experienced, local Kansas City, Missouri personal injury lawyer or attorney who specializes in the manner of incident you’ve encountered is absolutely essential in preserving your legal rights, and in obtaining maximum recovery for your injuries.
+The Thompson Law Offices’ personal injury attorneys are here for you.
+Whether you have been injured in a car crash or slip and fall, our law firm will work hard to ensure that you receive the maximum compensation that you deserve.
+It costs you nothing to get a well-qualified opinion about your injury claim and any settlement offer from one of our lawyers.
+Please contact Thompson Law Office to arrange a free consultation today.